 Aspects of these processes that can influence the accuracy and timeliness of data are that:

-Figure 1: Scope & release timeline of Cause of Death Unit Record Files (CODURF) for deaths registered in 2014
+Table 1: Scope & release timeline of Cause of Death Unit Record Files (CODURF) for deaths registered in 2018

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.